How do I schedule an appointment with Marda Loop Braces?

-The goal of Phase One treatment is to help the jaw develop in a way that will accommodate all of the permanent teeth and/or improve the way the upper and lower jaws fit together.
+The goal of Phase 1 treatment is to help the jaw develop in a way that will accommodate all of the permanent teeth and/or improve the way the upper and lower jaws fit together.
 An upper or lower jaw that is growing too much or too little can be recognized at an early age.
-If children are found to have this jaw discrepancy or other bite issue, they may benefit from early orthodontic intervention such as Myobrace, specialized appliances or sometimes partial braces.
+If children are found to have this jaw discrepancy or other bite issues, they may benefit from early orthodontic intervention such as Myobrace, specialized appliances or sometimes partial braces.
 Also, if a child around the age of eight has very crooked front teeth, early treatment may prevent the need to extract permanent teeth later.
 It is also important to see if excessive pacifier use or thumb/finger sucking has deformed the shape of the mouth and teeth, and how we can help improve the situation.
-Please click on this link to read more about Phase 1 problems and treatments.
+Please click here to read more about Phase 1 problems and treatments.

 How are braces to be cleaned?

 Keeping braces clean requires a consistent approach.
 Though regular toothbrushes can often get good results, a power/electric toothbrush is often recommended for children to help with the circular brushing that often requires a bit more dexterity.
 Learning how to floss properly can be key in keeping your gums healthy and less prone to cavities.
 A oral fluoride rinse is also helpful to make the teeth more resistant to bacterial acids.